Northam Hense and Phlegm

 Meanwhile, the CBH grain trucks arrived and departed, and the site continued with business as usual – except – not quite.
 It’s not often you see a truckie pausing to lean out of his cab window to take a few photos – which he then says he’ll post on Facebook.
 But during this art frenzy, this was happening several times a day.

 *Please note CBH Northam Grain Terminal is a fully operational grain handling site, with trucks and loading equipment constantly in use.
 The site is not open to the public.
-We would like to you appreciate and photograph this work, but only from a safe distance.
+A safe viewing area on Toodyay Rd does not currently exist, however plans are in motion to establish one in the near future.
+We appreciate your continued patience.